claire-hsiung/Analying-Black-Saber/README.md

 ## Project Introduction
 This is a data analysis project investigating any potential biases in a hypothetical company's hiring and promotion processes.

-Deliverable: Report for Black Saber's Board of Directors on gender disparity in hiring, wages, and promotion.
+Deliverables: Report for Black Saber's Board of Directors on gender disparity in hiring, wages, and promotion.
 [Skip to Findings](https://github.com/yian-wang/black-saber/blob/main/README.md#findings-summary)

 ### Needs of this project